-You can find out whether your cholesterol is high, talk with a specialist about sleep disorders or have an expert review your medications at the event, which was held in June in 2016.
+You can find out whether your cholesterol is high, talk with a specialist about sleep disorders or have an expert review your medications at the event.

 “Whether you have health insurance or not, anyone can benefit from the free health screenings at Community Health Day,” says Dr. Allen.
 And you’ll be amazed at how much you learn about healthy living, nutrition and health resources in our community at the many tables and displays.